-Caldwell University is approved by the State Approving Agency for the education of veterans and their eligible dependents.
+Caldwell University is approved by the State Approving Agency for the education of veterans.
 Veterans may receive assistance in financial planning through the Office of Financial Aid.

-To determine eligibility for Veterans' Educational Benefits, War Orphans Benefits, the Post 9-11 Gl Bill and Yellow Ribbon Program contact the local Veterans Administration office
+To determine eligibility for Veterans' Educational Benefits, War Orphans Benefits, the Post 9-11 GI Bill and Yellow Ribbon Program contact the local Veterans Administration office.